Barbados Postal Service: General Post Office complex

 On September 24, 1979, the then Minister of Communications and Works, the Hon.
 Lindsay Bolden turned the sod at the Cheapside location to signal the start of construction of the GPO's new headquarters.
 At a cost of $16 million, the complex, which was designed by Barbadian architect Mervyn A. Awon initially, was awarded by contract to Sir Robert McAlpine Limited, a British company.
 However, that contract was terminated and a new one was awarded to a Guyanese company, A. Nabi and Sons Limited.

 After completion, the government of Barbados opened the General Post Office (GPO) complex at Cheapside, Bridgetown; for business on October 29, 1984.
 It was not however officially opened until March 29, 1985 by Minister of Information and Culture, Senator the Hon.
 Nigel A. Barrow.
-The GPO complex includes an open-aire amphitheatre which is dedicated to Barbadian musician and creator of Spouge music, Jackie Opel.
+The GPO complex includes an open-aire amphitheater which is dedicated to Barbadian musician and creator of Spouge music, Jackie Opel.
 At the center of amphitheater a wall plaque which was unveiled on August 29, 1998 by the then Minister of Home Affairs, the Hon.
 David Simmons to commemorate this dedication.

 In September 2014 the Caribbean Postal Union in collaboration with the Universal Postal Union (UPU) established the Caribbean Postal Training Centre, located in the General Post Office building at Cheapside, Bridgetown.
 It serves as a training nexus for international postal administrations from across the Caribbean.